timojw/Portfolio-S3/Learning Outcomes/README.md

 ![sonarcloud](../Media/sonarcloud.png)

+## Outcome 3: Agile Methods

-## Outcome 3: Design and implement release process
+## Outcome 4: Design and implement release process

 You design and implement a semi automated software release process that matches the needs of the project context

 ### Docker